 And while no one could ever fully address every potential problem that could arise because of guests smoking on the property, I’ve learned enough in my years as a host that I can probably address most of them.

-Here are 7 tips to follow to avoid fighting with smoking guests (or the resolution center after they check out).
+Here are 7 tips to follow to avoid fighting with guests about unauthorized smoking – or the resolution center after they’ve checked out

-- Make lots of scary warnings – even if they can’t be enforced.
+- Make lots of scary warnings – even if you won’t enforce them.
 The reality is that most requests for smoking fees won’t be approved if there isn’t other damage.
 However, the guests don’t usually know that!
 In my listings I say several times that smoking of any kind will incur a $300 penalty and immediate eviction from the property.
-I’ve never actually kicked anyone out for smoking, and only rarely ever even try to get paid the smoking fee…but don’t tell my guests that!
+I’ve never actually kicked anyone out for smoking, tho, and only rarely ever even try to get paid the smoking fee.
+But don’t tell my guests that!
 The threat of those consequences tends to keep most people in line.

 - Get cameras.
-Smoking is notoriously difficult to prove, because if all that’s left is a smell you can’t send that through the internet as proof.
+Unauthorized smoking is notoriously difficult to prove, because all that’s left is a smell you can’t send as proof through the internet.
 If you can get video of your guests smoking your case will be so much easier to prove. (**NOTE** If you install cameras, make sure to disclose them on your listing!)

 - Take pictures.
-Along the same lines as the camera, make sure your cleaners are instructed to take pictures of any ash residue or smoking-related damage they see so that you can include that in your claim.
+Along the same lines as the camera, instruct your cleaners to take pictures of any ash residue or smoking-related damage they see, to include in your claim.

 - Invest in an ozone machine.
-Ozone machines are great for getting out that nasty smoke smell in a hurry.
-The only thing is that they can’t be run when people are around, so make sure you have enough time to clean the place AND run the machine before the next guest checks in!
+Ozone machines quickly remove that nasty smoke smell.
+You can’t run them when people are around, though, so make sure you have enough time to clean the place AND run the machine before the next guest checks in!

 - Choose between the fine and the review.
 Many people ask me how they can collect their $200 smoking penalty, AND avoid getting a retaliatory review after the guest checks out.
-I say, for the most part, the answer is you can’t.
+I say the answer is, for the most part, you can’t.
 You need to decide whether it’s more important to you to go after the money, or try to keep your ratings high.
-It’s very unlikely that you’ll get both.
+It’s very unlikely that you’ll do both.

 Over the last few years, as I’ve implemented all of these changes, I’ve seen the number of guests smoking on premises where they shouldn’t be steadily going down.
 Now what used to be a major, almost weekly headache is simply a minor occasional annoyance.
 It’s made a world of difference!